 ( 6 sessions; puppies come to first class)

 In order to enroll in a class, you must complete an application form (below) and send it as an email attachment to email@example.com.
-Payment may be made via PayPal at the same address and must be made at the time of enrollment.
+Payment may be made by check to Al Winder or via PayPal –click on Sen to Friend, please–at the same address and must be made at the time of enrollment.
 Your spot in the class is secured when the application and payment have been received.

 Once your application form and payment have been received, I will notify you by text or email.
 Please do not assume you are enrolled in a class until you have received confirmation.
 The classes are purposely small and fill fast.

 Once you have been confirmed for a class, the fee is non-refundable.
 Please see the section on cancellations and refunds before registering for a class.
-If you are not a client of OSSVH, you must present proof of 2 rounds of DHLPP vaccination for the Smart Start Puppy class and proof of current rabies vaccination for all other classes.
+For , you must present proof of 2 rounds of DHLPP vaccination for the Smart Start Puppy class and proof of current rabies vaccination for all other classes.
 Please bring proof of vaccination to the first class session in order to participate.

 Please text Al at 301-928-6606 with your questions.